Wedding Vow Renewal in Mexico

 This applies for the first 10 people.
 There’s an additional charge of $20 per person after that.

 Planning our Vow Renewal in Mexico

-Mireya was assigned as our wedding coordinator.
+We were assigned a wedding coordinator to assist with the logistics.
 All of our communication pre-trip was via email.
-She was very helpful with our planning and made us feel like we were in good hands.
+She was very helpful.
+We felt like we were in good hands.